AdobeDocs/experience-platform.en/help/destinations/ui/activate-batch-profile-destinations.md

 >
 >If any data usage labels have been applied to certain fields within a dataset (rather than the entire dataset), enforcement of those field-level labels on activation occurs under the following conditions:
 >
->* The fields are used in the segment definition.
+>* The fields are used in the audience definition.
 >* The fields are configured as projected attributes for the target destination.
 >
 > For example, if the field `person.name.firstName` has certain data usage labels that conflict with the destination's marketing action, you would be shown a data usage policy violation in the review step.
 For more information, see [Data Governance in Adobe Experience Platform](../../rtcdp/privacy/data-governance-overview.md#destinations).